Umbilical hernia surgery; Umbilical herniorrhaphy

 In infants, the problem is not usually treated with surgery.
-Most of the time, the umbilical hernia shrinks and closes on its own by the time a child is 3 or 4 years old.
+Many times, the umbilical hernia shrinks and closes on its own by the time a child is 3 or 4 years old.

-Umbilical hernia repair may be needed in children for these reasons:
+Umbilical hernia repair may be needed in children because:

 Smaller hernias with no symptoms sometimes can be watched.
-Surgery may pose greater risks for people with serious medical problems.
+Surgery may pose greater risks than the hernia.

 Without surgery, there is a risk that some fat or part of the intestine will get stuck (incarcerated) in the hernia and become impossible to push back in.
 This is usually painful.
 If the blood supply to this area is cut off (strangulation), urgent surgery is needed.
 You may experience nausea or vomiting, and the bulging area may turn blue or a darker color.

-To avoid this problem, surgeons often recommend repairing the umbilical hernia in adults.
+To avoid this problem, surgeons often recommend repairing umbilical hernias in adults.
 Surgery is also used for hernias that are getting larger or are painful.
 Surgery secures the weakened abdominal wall tissue (fascia) and closes any holes.

 Get medical care right away if you have a painful hernia or a hernia that does not get smaller when you are lying down or that you cannot push back in.